ahoischen/3ds-dev-docker/CONTRIBUTING.md

 # Welcome

-Hi, thanks for thinking about contributing to this project!
+Hi!
+Thanks for thinking about contributing to this project!
 Feel free to open issues, pull requests and create forks.

 # Issues